adanzilla/PrettyChatAppButton/readme.txt

 == Installation ==

-1. Upload `whatsapp-button` to the `/wp-content/plugins/` directory
+1. Upload `pretty-chat-app-button` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Set the WhatsApp number and the message in Dashboard > Apparence > Customize > WhatsApp Button.